The 5 Best Vacuum Cleaners For Dog Hair Australia: Tested 2023

 3. Throws and rugs

-You can sue throws and rugs to protect your furniture and floors from accumulating dog hair.
-A very important thing to remember when using this technique is to de-fluff your throw or rug before you hand wash it or put in the washing machine.
+You can use throws and rugs to protect your furniture and floors from accumulating dog hair.
+A very important thing to remember when using this technique is to de-fluff your throw or rug before you handwash it or put in the washing machine.

 It is best to vacuum them thoroughly and often.
 If you put a furry throw in the washing machine, you can ruin the interior mechanisms of your machine as it’ll get clogged with dog hair.